UB-Mannheim/RaiseWikibase/README.md

 ### Compatibility with WikidataIntegrator and WikibaseIntegrator

-[WikidataIntegrator](https://github.com/SuLab/WikidataIntegrator) and [WikibaseIntegrator](https://github.com/LeMyst/WikibaseIntegrator) are the wrappers of the Wikibase API (https://www.mediawiki.org/wiki/Wikibase/API).
+[WikidataIntegrator](https://github.com/SuLab/WikidataIntegrator) and [WikibaseIntegrator](https://github.com/LeMyst/WikibaseIntegrator) are the wrappers of the [Wikibase API](https://www.mediawiki.org/wiki/Wikibase/API).
 A bot account is needed to start data filling with them.
 RaiseWikibase can create a bot account for a local Wikibase instance, save the login and password to a configuration file and read them back to a `config` dictionary:

 ```python
 from RaiseWikibase.raiser import create_bot